oliwerrrr/bazadanych/README.md

    - Ensure port 1521 is available

 2. If you encounter import errors:
-   - Check if all CSV files exist in the hogwarts_data directory
+   - Check if all CSV files exist in the data/hogwarts_data directory
    - Verify CSV file formats
    - Ensure database tables are properly created

 3. If you encounter data generation problems:
-   - Check if all required name files exist (feminineNames.csv, masculineNames.csv, surnames.csv)
+   - Check if all required name files exist in data/names directory
-   - Verify hogwarts_config.json exists and is properly formatted
+   - Verify config/hogwarts_config.json exists and is properly formatted
    - Ensure you have sufficient disk space

 ## Additional Notes